Cincinnati: Police and fire services

+Education

+Primary and secondary education

-The University of Cincinnati, called Cincinnati or nicknamed UC, is a public university.
-The university is renowned in architecture and engineering, liberal arts, music, nursing, and social science.
-The Art Academy of Cincinnati, nicknamed AAC was founded as the McMicken School of Design in 1869.
-The University of Cincinnati Medical Center is the leading institute for community health in Ohio.
-The College Conservatory of Music taught Kathleen Battle, Al Hirt and Faith Prince.
-The Cincinnati Public Schools (CPS) include sixteen high schools all with citywide acceptance.
-CPS, third-largest school cluster by student population, was the biggest one to have an overall 'effective' rating from the State.
+Cincinnati Public Schools (CPS) include 18 high schools all with citywide acceptance.
+CPS, the second -largest school cluster by student population in Ohio, was the largest to have an overall 'effective' rating from the State.
 The district currently includes public Montessori schools, including the first public Montessori high school established in the United States, Clark Montessori.
 Cincinnati Public Schools' top-rated school is Walnut Hills High School, ranked 34th on the national list of best public schools by Newsweek.
 Walnut Hills offers 28 Advanced Placement courses.
 Cincinnati is also home to the first Kindergarten – 12th grade Arts School in the country, the School for Creative and Performing Arts.
-Cincinnati State is a small college that includes the Midwest Culinary School.
-Also located in Cincinnati was Cincinnati Christian University before it permanently closed in 2019.
-Five hundred years since the Reformation Cincinnati provided a global distinguished lecture marking the layout of books and research for stirred city goers and the Cincinnati Art Museum staff built Albrecht Durer: The Age of Reformation and Renaissance, with more crafting by the university design, art, and architecture program given for the city.

 The Jewish community has several schools, including the all-girl RITSS (Regional Institute for Torah and Secular Studies) high school, and the all-boy Yeshivas Lubavitch High School.
-Hebrew Union College- Jewish Institute of Religion (HUC-JIR), founded by Isaac Mayer Wise, is a seminary for training of Reform rabbis and others religious.

-Xavier University, one of three Roman Catholic colleges along with Chatfield College and Mount St. Joseph University, was at one time affiliated with The Athenaeum of Ohio, the seminary of the Cincinnati Archdiocese.
-The Roman Catholic Archdiocese of Cincinnati operates 16 high schools in Cincinnati, ten of which are single-sex.
-There are six all-female high schools and four all-male high schools in the city, with additional schools in the metro areas.
+The Roman Catholic Archdiocese of Cincinnati operates sixteen high schools in Cincinnati, ten of which are single-sex.
+There are six all-female high schools and four all-male high schools in the city, with additional schools in the metro area.

-Antonelli College, a career training school, is based in Cincinnati with several satellite campuses in Ohio and Mississippi.